v-HUB: A Benchmark for Video Humor Understanding from Vision and Sound: Abstract

 \section{Abstract}

 AI models capable of comprehending humor hold real-world promise---for example, enhancing engagement in human-machine interactions.
-To gauge and diagnose the capacity of multimodal large language models (MLLMs) for humor understanding, we introduce \dataset, a novel visual-centric video humor understanding benchmark. \dataset comprises a curated collection of minimally verbal short videos, sourced from classic silent films and online resources, and reflecting real-world scenarios where humor can be appreciated purely through visual cues.
-Each video clip is paired with rich annotations, including captions, descriptions, and explanations, supporting evaluation tasks like caption matching and humor explanation.
-To broaden its applicability, we further construct an open-ended video QA task, making it readily integrable into existing video understanding benchmarks.
-We evaluate a diverse set of MLLMs, from specialized Video-LLMs to versatile OmniLLMs that can process audio, covering both open-source and proprietary domains.
+To gauge and diagnose the capacity of multimodal large language models (MLLMs) for humor understanding, we introduce \dataset, a novel video humor understanding benchmark. \dataset comprises a curated collection of non-verbal short videos, reflecting real-world scenarios where humor can be appreciated purely through visual cues.
+We pair each video clip with rich annotations to support a variety of evaluation tasks and analyses, including a novel study of environmental sound that can enhance humor.
+To broaden its applicability, we construct an open-ended QA task, making \dataset readily integrable into existing video understanding task suites.
+We evaluate a diverse set of MLLMs, from specialized Video-LLMs to versatile OmniLLMs that can natively process audio, covering both open-source and proprietary domains.
 The experimental results expose the difficulties MLLMs face in comprehending humor from visual cues alone.
-For example, all models exhibit a marked performance drop on \emph{caption matching} when moving from text-based to video-based evaluation (without audio).
-Our findings also demonstrate that incorporating audio helps with video humor understanding, highlighting the informativeness of sound and the promise of integrating richer modalities for complex video understanding tasks.
+Our findings also demonstrate that incorporating audio helps with video humor understanding, highlighting the promise of integrating richer modalities for complex video understanding tasks.